About The Thinking Project Institute

-Using The Work of Byron Katie, we work with teachers and schools to question fixed-mindset thinking, and to build vibrant, open-minded learning communities.
+Using The Work of Byron Katie, we work with teachers and schools in lower income communities to question fixed-mindset thinking, and to build vibrant, open-minded learning communities.

 Questioning one-dimensional thinking is a way to nurture democratic citizenship and tolerance in classrooms and society.
 We're committed to working with teachers and students to question the thoughts that blocks us from living more peaceful, just, and humane lives - both inwardly and outwardly.
 We are committed to equity, open-mindedness, and we champion children and educators.
 We seek to build sustainable, strong relationships with teachers and schools.
 We look forward to meeting you!